 Discover the best time to ride →

-• If you're new to multi-day cycling: start with the Danube Cycle Path — flat, well-signed, and forgiving.
+• New to multi-day cycling — start with the Danube Cycle Path: flat, well-signed and forgiving, with stops every few kilometres

-• Families are well catered for on the lakeside and valley routes in Salzkammergut and Carinthia.
+• Families — the lakeside and valley routes in Salzkammergut and Carinthia are among the most family-friendly in Europe

-• Danube Cycle Path – Riverside riding through the Wachau wine valley from Passau to Vienna.
-Europe's most popular cycle route for good reason.
+• Danube Cycle Path — riverside riding through the UNESCO Wachau wine valley from Passau to Vienna.
+Europe's most popular long-distance cycle route, and consistently so.

-• Alpe-Adria – Salzburg to the Adriatic across three countries.
-Dramatic, downhill-heavy, unforgettable.
+• Alpe-Adria — Salzburg to the Adriatic across three countries.
+Dramatic, downhill-heavy and genuinely unforgettable.

-• Tauern Cycle Path – Through the heart of Tyrol, descending from high alpine terrain into the lowlands.
-One for riders who want genuine mountain scenery without the uphill.
+• Tauern Cycle Paththrough the heart of Tyrol, descending from high Alpine terrain into the lowlands.
+The mountain experience without the uphill suffering.

 Austria is one of the easiest countries in Europe to cycle independently.